JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 algorithmic problems within strict constraints.
 Problems can range from simple ones that can be solved by any software developer and require little code to get a correct solution, to complex ones that require knowledge of special algorithms, data structures, and lots of practice.
-While not being specifically designed for competitive programming, Kotlin incidentally fits well in this domain, reducing the typical amount boilerplate that a programmer needs to write and read while working with the code almost to the level offered by dynamically-typed scripting languages, while having tooling and performance of a statically-typed language.
+While not being specifically designed for competitive programming, Kotlin incidentally fits well in this domain, reducing the typical amount of boilerplate that a programmer needs to write and read while working with the code almost to the level offered by dynamically-typed scripting languages, while having tooling and performance of a statically-typed language.

 See [Getting Started with IntelliJ IDEA](/docs/tutorials/getting-started.html) on how to set up development environment for Kotlin.
-In competitive programming a single project in usually created and each problem's solution is written in a single source file.
+In competitive programming, a single project is usually created and each problem's solution is written in a single source file.

 ## Simple example: Reachable Numbers problem